marcosnr/search-cli-app/docs/Design.md

 Explanation of design decisions and overall roadmap for this app

-## Architecture principles
+## Principles

-A. Extensibility - separation of concerns.
+* Extensibility - separation of concerns.
-B. Simplicity - aim for the simplest solution that gets the job done whilst remaining readable, extensible and testable.
+* Simplicity - aim for the simplest solution that gets the job done whilst remaining readable, extensible and testable.
-C. Test Coverage - breaking changes should break your tests.
+* Test Coverage - breaking changes should break your tests.
-D. Performance - should gracefully handle a significant increase in amount of data provided (e.g 10000+ users).
+* Performance - should gracefully handle a significant increase in amount of data provided (e.g 10000+ users).
-E. Robustness - should handle and report errors.
+* Robustness - should handle and report errors.
+* *Security and automation* -In order to support all of the previous ones correctly

 ## MVC Architecture